UANATACA/ONESHOT-REPO/oneshot_gui.md

 This section presents the workflow for a simple use case of the One-Shot Signature service with a step-by-step description of the API calls required to allow a user to digitally sign a document provided by the client application.

 <a href="#section/Video-tutorials/Signature-Workflow-(SMS)"><img src="https://raw.githubusercontent.com/UANATACA/ONESHOT-REPO/main/img4.png"></a><a href="#section/Video-tutorials/Signature-Workflow-(SMS)"><b>&nbsp;Watch on video!</b></a>

-You can follow the example using the developers One-Shot Optimizer configured for test environment in https://one-shot.developers.uanataca.com, or you can find the instructions to set up your One-Shot Opimizer in the <a href="#section/Configuration"> configuration section</a>.

 The basic digital signature process involves the following steps: